 - Pregnancy.
 Both during and in the weeks right after the pregnancy.

-Blood clots from the heart may travel to the brain and cause a stroke.
+Blood clots from the heart may travel to and block the blood vessels in the brain and cause a stroke.
 This may happen in people with manmade or infected heart valves.
 It may also happen because of a heart defect you were born with.

 A very weak heart and abnormal heart rhythm, such as atrial fibrillation, can also cause blood clots.